Toggle: English / Spanish

 The surgeon will make a cut in your breast and perform one of these operations:

-- Subcutaneous mastectomy: The surgeon removes the entire breast, but leaves the nipple and areola (the colored circle around the nipple) in place.
+- Nipple sparing mastectomy: The surgeon removes the entire breast, but leaves the nipple and areola (the colored circle around the nipple) in place.

 - Total or simple mastectomy: The surgeon cuts breast tissue free from the skin and muscle and removes it.
 The nipple and the areola are also removed.
 The surgeon may do a biopsy of lymph nodes in the underarm area to see if the cancer has spread.
 In some instances, a simple mastectomy is performed on both breasts.